 - A note stating whether the abuser is armed

 Petitioners may keep their address and personal information confidential if the abuser is not already aware.
 Once the petition is filed, the court will process the request and decide whether a more immediate option is necessary.
-If the judge decides to enact a temporary restraining order, law enforcement will serve the abuser and the petitioner will have temporary relief until the hearing.
+If the judge decides to enact a temporary protective order, law enforcement will serve the abuser and the petitioner will have temporary relief until the hearing.
 Judges may choose to order more permanent protection, but it depends on the case at hand.

-The Other Side of Restraining Orders
+The Other Side of Protective Orders

 Not only does this destroy a person’s life, but it also hurts the system and prevents actual victims from getting the protection they need.
-Filing for a restraining order is not a matter to be taken lightly – these orders are legally enforceable and are only meant to protect victims of abuse.
+Filing for a protective order is not a matter to be taken lightly – these orders are legally enforceable and are only meant to protect victims of abuse.

 Get the Protection You Need

-If you are facing abuse and need a restraining order, Nichols Dixon PLLC can help.
+If you are facing abuse and need a protective order, Nichols Dixon PLLC can help.
 Our team of compassionate attorneys and fierce defenders can assist you with the petitioning process and help you protect what matters most.